-Thirteen Mistakes Teachers Make When Using Reinforcement
+13 Mistakes Teachers Make When Using Reinforcement

 There are so many differing views on what positive reinforcement actually is, and whether you should or should not use it.
-Positive reinforcement can be a variety of things: grades on a report card, verbal praise, non-verbal acknowledgment, specific feedback and tangible rewards.
+Positive reinforcement can be a variety of things: grades on a report card, verbal praise, non-verbal acknowledgement, specific feedback and tangible rewards.

 The debate can also be muddied by misunderstandings about intrinsic and extrinsic motivation.